This article is part of The Ascender, the Highrise platform for articles and resources.

 It helps to know these signs to manage expectations and avoid stress.

 In this article, we will dive into them.
-We will also look at the reasons why this may be happening and discuss how you can work on getting promoted.
+Also, we will look at the reasons and how you can work on getting promoted.

 <div id="one">